amirgamil/Python-Interview-Tricks/README.md

 arr[:-1] #[1, 2, 3] (index from start up to and not including the last element)
 ```

-If you want to control the window with which you slice, i.e. pick from every kth index, rather than choosing indices, we specify this via another colon
+If you want to control the window with which you slice, i.e. pick from every kth index, rather than choosing all indices in a given range, we specify this via another colon
 ```python
 arr = [1, 2, 3, 4]
 #follow convention of [start:end:sliceLength] where end is exclusive.